rebelsky/sams-assorted-musings-reflections/mom.md

 the same as hers was as a senior professor at BU; her regular barbs at John Silber clearly kept her salary low.)

 Mom was also a creative and thoughtful teacher; there's a reason she won the APA teacher of the year award and the Danforth (I think) award at BU.
-She reminded me early on that different students show strengths in different ways, and she was great at letting students choose different approaches.
-Some students write essays well, some answer test questions well, some design projects well.
-She wasn't afraid to design choose approaches that played to student strengths.
+She reminded me early on that different students show strengths in different ways, and she was great at letting students choose individual approaches.
+Some students write essays well; some answer test questions well; some design projects well.
+She wasn't afraid to choose approaches that played to student strengths.
 She also wasn't afraid to challenge assumptions.
-I remember a time when she ended up giving everyone in a seminar an A.  When challenged ("I don't believe everyone in a class can earn an A.  And I know some of your students; they aren't A students.") she showed the challenger that all of the students had done A-level work.
+I remember a time when she ended up giving everyone in a seminar an A.  When challenged ("I don't believe everyone in a class can earn an A.  And I know some of your students;
+they aren't A students.") she showed the challenger that all of the students had done A-level work.

 Mom loved nature.
 I was always impressed by the birds, and the plants, and the animals that she could name.
 I share her joy in being out in